steqeq/0000/docs/how-to/fine-tuning-llms/model-quantization.rst

 *****************************

 Quantization reduces the model size compared to its native full-precision version, making it easier to fit large models onto accelerators or GPUs with limited memory usage.
-This section explains how to perform LLM quantization using GPTQ, AWQ, and bitsandbytes on AMD Instinct hardware.
+This section explains how to perform LLM quantization using GPTQ and bitsandbytes on AMD Instinct hardware.

 .. _fine-tune-llms-gptq: